robertangeles/repo-ai-prompts/chatgpt-human-essay-aaron-allen.md

 - **Case/Dish:** Bring in food, operations, or an industry case as a character.
 Let it reflect the strategic tension.
 - **Reckoning:** End with clarity.
 Not neat solutions.
 Just a hard-won truth executives can carry into decisions.

-**Do NOT label these sections.** As an example, use subheadings like *The Invoice I Couldn’t Sign* or *The Smell of Burnt Coffee in the Boardroom*.
+**Do NOT label these sections as Reckoning, Case/Dish, Memory, Punch.** As an example, use subheadings like *The Invoice I Couldn’t Sign* or *The Smell of Burnt Coffee in the Boardroom*.
 **Do NOT use divider lines.**
+**Do NOT use em dashes.**

 ### STYLE INSTRUCTIONS
 - First-person, confessional but authoritative.